-Culzean Castle and the park surrounding it is huge.
-There’s 600 acres of it to explore and lots of lovely walks to do with good paths (no muddy shoes!).
-There’s a caravan site, a hotel, a few coffee shops, a gift shop, a second-hand bookshop, swan pond, walled garden, orangery, and play parks.
+Culzean Castle and the park surrounding it are huge.
+There are 600 acres of it to explore and lots of lovely walks to do with good paths (no muddy shoes!).
+There’s a caravan site, a hotel, a few coffee shops, a gift shop, a second-hand bookshop, a swan pond, a walled garden, orangery, and play parks.
 There’s also a beach!
 There’s so much to see that this is my third visit and I still haven’t seen it all.
 We ate our picnic sitting on a bench overlooking the main entrance to the castle, it was lovely to just bask in the sun.

-Although I didn’t go into the castle on this trip, I’ve been before and it’s definitely a must see (They have a huge collection of military weapons if you’re into that thing).
+The castle has a huge collection of military weapons.
 David Kennedy, 10th Earl of Cassillis hired an architect to build a grand castle that would impress.
 American President Eisenhower visited the castle and as a thank you, he was offered part of the castle.
 Today, people can have weddings at the castle and stay in the rooms Eisenhower and his guests would have used – oooh!